 SMU considers all applications holistically, without placing emphasis on any one specific factor.
 Your admission decision will be based on our assessment of your ability to succeed in the program and considers your undergraduate grades, test scores and work experience.

-Hold a bachelor's degree or its recognized equivalent from an accredited institution.
+Hold a bachelor's degree or its recognized equivalent from a regionally accredited institution.

 Provide Official Graduate Record Examination (GRE) General Test scores.
 The GRE requirement may be waived if you have five or more years of industry experience in a related field or previous master's degree.

 Applicants whose native language is not English must also provide Official Test of English as a Foreign Language (TOEFL) scores (90+).